-This Associate of Arts Oregon Transfer (AAOT) program is designed as a broad-based degree in the area of health studies in communities and populations.
-The program is also designed for maximum transferability into the Oregon State University College of Public Health & Human Sciences: Bachelor of Science in Public Health, 2 tracks: Health Promotion & Health Behavior and Health Management & Policy.
-The new joint School of Public Health at Oregon Health Sciences University and Portland State University will soon offer a bachelor degree in Public Health, pending their accreditation review.
-Students should check with specific universities to ensure the most current transfer information is accessed when designing their program.
+This Associate of Arts Oregon Transfer (AAOT) program is designed as a broad-based degree in public health for maximum transferability in the third year to Oregon State University's College of Public Health & Human Sciences Bachelor of Science in Public Health.
+This BSPH degree offers two tracks: 1) Health Promotion & Health Behavior and 2) Health Management & Policy.